merenlab/anvio/anvio/docs/artifacts/kegg-metabolism.md

 | M00002 | Glycolysis, core module involving three-carbon compounds | Pathway modules | Carbohydrate metabolism | Central carbohydrate metabolism | 1.00 | 0.00 | 1.00 | 1.00 | 1.00 | 1.00 |
 | M00003 | Gluconeogenesis, oxaloacetate => fructose-6P | Pathway modules | Carbohydrate metabolism | Central carbohydrate metabolism | 0.88 | 0.00 | 1.00 | 0.75 | 1.00 | 0.88 |
 |(...) | (...) | (...) | (...) | (...) | (...) | (...) |

+The module completeness matrix files will have the suffix `completeness-MATRIX.txt`.

+Module presence/absence matrix files will have the suffix `presence-MATRIX.txt`.
+In these files, each cell of the matrix will have either a 1.0 or a 0.0.
+A 1.0 indicates that the module has a completeness score above the module completeness threshold in that sample, while a 0.0 indicates that the module's completeness score is not above the threshold.

+Finally, KO hit matrix files will have the suffix `ko_hits-MATRIX.txt`.
+Each row of the matrix will be a KO, and each column will be an input sample.
+Cells in this matrix will contain an integer value, representing the number of times the KO was annotated in that sample.